djradon/public-notes/prdct.reactivex.md

 created: 1651249464837
 ---

-- #description ReactiveX is a combination of the best ideas from the Observer pattern, the Iterator pattern, and functional programming
+- description: ReactiveX is a combination of the best ideas from the Observer pattern, the Iterator pattern, and functional programming
 - [[p.hasSite]] https://reactivex.io/
 - [[p.supports]] #java #scala #c-sharp #c++ #clojure #javascript #python #groovy #python